Snater/CLNDR2/README.md

 ### Configuration using CSS Classes

 Applying `day.classes`, the class on a day is set to, for example, `'calendar-day-2024-01-18'`.
 This class is used to determine the date when a user clicks on it.
-Thus, click events will only work if `days.classes` is included in your day element's `class` attribute as seen above.
+Thus, click events will only work if `items.classes` is included in your day element's `class` attribute as seen above.

 ### Template Rendering Engine